 - (1) Check that the machine power is turned OFF.
-(If the power is not OFF, turn it OFF.) - (2) Open the electric cabinet door. - (3) Push the tabs at the top and bottom of the cover attached to the expansion slot of the control unit. - (4) Remove the cover of the expansion slot. - (5) Insert the function expansion unit into the expansion slot. - (6) Push the function expansion unit firmly until it is fixed with the tabs. - (7) Connect the cable to the function expansion unit. - (8) Confirm that all the cables are correctly connected and close the electric cabinet door.
+(If the power is not OFF, turn it OFF.) - (2) Open the electric cabinet door. - (3) Push the tabs at the top and bottom of the cover attached to the expansion slot of the control unit. - (4) Remove the cover of the function expansion slot. - (5) Insert the function expansion unit into the expansion slot. - (6) Push the function expansion unit firmly until it is fixed with the tabs. - (7) Connect the cable to the function expansion unit. - (8) Confirm that all the cables are correctly connected and close the electric cabinet door. - (Note) On FCU8-EX565, EtherNet/IP function is supported by the "LAN1" port only.
+LAN2 does not support EtherNet/IP function.